 Which Alternate Tunings are Most Commonly Used in Blues?

-Country Blues Guitar in Open C
+Country Blues Guitar in Open-C

 Reimagining Bluesman Robert Johnson in Open-G Tuning

 Some think of Robert Johnson as the man at the crossroads with hell hounds on his trail, but many know him as the pre-war blues artist who had a profound impact on generations of musicians.
 His licks, phrasing, and general guitar panache have provided Eric Clapton, John Hammond, and many others the tools for creating inspired blues solos and rhythms.
-In this lesson, See the link below to explore some of the songs Johnson played in open tunings.
+In this lesson, you’ll explore some of the songs Johnson played in open tunings.
 The goal is not to play a particular song note-for-note, but to grab some of his melodic and rhythmic ideas and run with them in the context of a 12-bar blues.